zephyrelk/Behat3MinkSelenium2Basic/README.md

 ---
 Behat 3, Mink, Selenium2, Browser Control on actual Chrome Browser on a single local machine.
 This is basic example, working as of 7/1/2018.
-**(Note that as time goes on the versions of components that work together changes, this is an issue I had with almost all examples I tried, as such, this project has all the files pull by composer)**
+**(Note that as time goes on the versions of components that work together changes, this is an issue I had with almost all examples I tried, as such, this project has all the files pulled by composer for now.
+All that is needed though, in theory, are the following [features dirctory, behat.yml, composer.json, and composer.phar if you don't have it])**

 This project was about going from zero knowledge about Behat and Mink combined with Selenium on a Linux system, to a basic,  functioning test automation setup that launches a browser and runs some basic tests within that browser.

-__Steps Achieved:__
+## Steps Achieved:
 1. Determine a combination of Behat, Mink and Selenium2 that would run together.
 2. Do basic, non-browser test on 'ls' command to establish basic functionality.
 3. Do headless browser test on Wikipedia search to establish basic website test.